adrianschubek/k8s-thesis-scripts/1_capturing/attacks/readme.md

 3. Start capturing by pressing any key on the first terminal (quickly after step 2)
 4. **wait** for step 2. to be completed

+> If you dont want to bash curl the scripts, you can just download them from this repo and replace the <(curl..)> part with `bash run_attacker.sh`...

 ---